Last updated : 28th November 2013

-Although a more "mobile" format, repeated use was made of Cadby Hall in Hammersmith, a massive complex that could serve as several supposedly different locations, though it was most obviously used as CI5 HQ.
+Although a more "mobile" format, recurring use was made of Cadby Hall in Hammersmith, a massive complex that could serve as several supposedly different locations, though it was most obviously used as CI5 HQ.
 In the previous season whenever Cowley needed to converse with Government ministers, the latter would usually conveniently come to the CI5 building (Harefield Grove).
 This saved the expense of having to construct additional sets.
-This time, however, being based much nearer the capital, the National Liberal Club in Whitehall aided authenticity, along with the luxury touches of oak-panelled walls and leather chairs discovered by the production at The Tower Theatre, Islington.
-Both locales were repeated pressed into service during the second season when requiring the illusion of Government offices.
+This time, however, being based much nearer the capital, the National Liberal Club in Whitehall aided authenticity, along with the luxury touches of oak-panelled walls and leather chairs discovered by the production team at The Tower Theatre, Islington.
+Both locales were repeatedly pressed into service during the second season when requiring the illusion of Government offices.

 'In the Public Interest' concerned a Chief Constable who had imposed a virtual police state in his city in order to quell all criminal activity – but this led his own officers to break the law by abusing suspects' rights.

-Not a Very Civil Civil Servant' was an interesting departure from the norm as the Squad tackled bribery and corruption in the building trade and government.
+Not a Very Civil Civil Servant' was an interesting departure from the norm as the Squad tackled bribery and corruption between the building trade and government.
 Despite being an excellent episode, Brian Clemens - who oversaw all proposed scripts - recommended against LWT commissioning it!